Tax shelter: Types of tax shelters

 These tax shelters are usually created by the government to promote a certain desirable behavior, usually a long-term investment, to help the economy; in turn, this generates even more tax revenue.
 Alternatively, the shelters may be a means to promote social behaviors.
-In Canada, in order to protect the Canadian culture from American influence, tax incentives were given to companies that produced Canadian television programs.
+In Canada, in order to promote the vibrancy of domestically produced film and television and limit the predominance of imported American programming in that country, tax incentives were given to companies that produced Canadian television programs.

 In general, a tax shelter is any organized program in which many individuals, rich or poor, participate to reduce their taxes due.
 However, a few individuals stretch the limits of legal interpretation of the income tax laws.
 While these actions may be within the boundary of legally accepted practice in physical form, these actions could be deemed to be conducted in bad faith.
 Tax shelters were intended to induce good behaviors from the masses, but at the same time caused a handful to act in the opposite manner.
 Tax shelters have therefore often shared an unsavory association with fraud.